We’re bringing you our most fabulous tips and tricks we have learned about women’s hiking gear from 15 years of adventures. Enjoy.

 Think small and lightweight.
 Share with a buddy or two if possible (maybe not the toothbrush, though!).

 Windproof and waterproof are best.

-Stuff sacks are clever bags that come in many sizes and colours to sort the gear that goes into your pack.
+Stuff sacks are a great addition to women’s hiking gear.
+These sacks are clever bags that come in many sizes and colours to sort the gear that goes into your pack.
 They can be waterproof or not.
 Two or three of each size are great but too many can become a problem.